Glyburide and MetforminPronunciation

 Glyburide and Metformin Description

-Glyburide and Metformin hydrochloride tablets USP contain two oral antihyperglycemic drugs used in the management of type 2 diabetes, glyburide USP and metformin hydrochloride USP.
+Glyburide and Metformin hydrochloride tablets USP contain 2 oral antihyperglycemic drugs used in the management of type 2 diabetes, glyburide, USP and metformin hydrochloride, USP.

-Glyburide USP is an oral antihyperglycemic drug of the sulfonylurea class.
-The chemical name for glyburide USP is 1-[[p-[2-(5-chloro-o-anisamido)ethyl]phenyl]sulfonyl]-3-cyclo-hexylurea.
-Glyburide USP is a white to off-white crystalline compound.
-The glyburide USP used in Glyburide and Metformin hydrochloride tablets USP has a particle size distribution of 25% undersize value not more than 6 µm, 50% undersize value not more than 7 to 10 µm, and 75% undersize value not more than 21 µm.
-The structural formula is represented below:
+Glyburide, USP is an oral antihyperglycemic drug of the sulfonylurea class.
+The chemical name for Glyburide, USP is 1-[[p-[2-(5-chloro-o-anisamido)ethyl]phenyl]sulfonyl]-3-cyclo-hexylurea.
+Glyburide, USP is a white to off-white crystalline compound with a molecular formula of C23 H28 ClN3 O5 S and a molecular weight of 494.01.
+Micronized glyburide is used in Glyburide and Metformin hydrochloride tablets, USP.
+The structural formula is represented below.

-Metformin hydrochloride USP is an oral antihyperglycemic drug used in the management of type 2 diabetes.
-Metformin hydrochloride USP ( N,N-dimethylimidodicarbonimidic diamide monohydrochloride) is not chemically or pharmacologically related to sulfonylureas, thiazolidinediones, or α-glucosidase inhibitors.
-It is a white to off-white crystalline compound.
-Metformin hydrochloride USP is freely soluble in water and is practically insoluble in acetone, ether, and chloroform.
-The pKa of metformin USP is 12.4.
-The pH of a 1% aqueous solution of metformin hydrochloride USP is 6.68.
+Metformin hydrochloride, USP is an oral antihyperglycemic drug used in the management of type 2 diabetes.
+Metformin hydrochloride (N,N-dimethylimidodicarbonimidic diamide monohydrochloride) is not chemically or pharmacologically related to sulfonylureas, thiazolidinediones, or a-glucosidase inhibitors.
+It is a white to off-white crystalline compound with a molecular formula of C4 H12 ClN5 (monohydrochloride) and a molecular weight of 165.63.
+Metformin hydrochloride is freely soluble in water and is practically insoluble in acetone, ether, and chloroform.
+The pKa of metformin is 12.4.
+The pH of a 1% aqueous solution of metformin hydrochloride is 6.68.
 The structural formula is as shown:

 Mechanism of Action

-Glyburide and Metformin combines two antihyperglycemic agents with complementary mechanisms of action, to improve glycemic control in patients with type 2 diabetes.
+Glyburide and Metformin hydrochloride tablets combines Glyburide and Metformin hydrochloride, 2 antihyperglycemic agents with complementary mechanisms of action, to improve glycemic control in patients with type 2 diabetes.

 Glyburide appears to lower blood glucose acutely by stimulating the release of insulin from the pancreas, an effect dependent upon functioning beta cells in the pancreatic islets.
 The mechanism by which glyburide lowers blood glucose during long-term administration has not been clearly established.
 With chronic administration in patients with type 2 diabetes, the blood glucose lowering effect persists despite a gradual decline in the insulin secretory response to the drug.
 Extrapancreatic effects may be involved in the mechanism of action of oral sulfonylurea hypoglycemic drugs.